honey-stone/GBS-gene-map/README.md

 #### 4. gene_map_png.sh
-This script executes python script visualise_gene_map.py !!! copy these sh- and py-scripts to the directory where the CSV gene maps for individual chromosomes are located.
+This script executes python script visualise_gene_map.py !!! **copy these sh- and py-scripts to the directory where the CSV gene maps for individual chromosomes are located.*

 ##### 4.1 visualise_gene_map.py
 Creates a png picture of your gene map.
-You can add a region of interest on a picture by specifying the chromosome where this region is located, the start and end point, and the name of the region.
+You can add a region of interest (gene, locus etc) on a picture by specifying the chromosome where this region is located, the start and end point, and the name of the region.